 Denise Fleck, The Pet Safety Crusader™, shares some of the best practices for helping a lost pet who is injured.
 This post is part of Lost Pet Prevention Month 2020.

-Robin Bennett, co-founder of The Dog Gurus, gives some advice on what pet parents can do to help desensitize their dog to loud noises.
+Robin Bennett gives advice for how to help desensitize dogs to loud noises.
 Help your dog conquer fireworks, loud music, cars backfiring, and more by taking these 3 easy steps.

-Lorien talks with Carole Feeney, co-founder of Project Blue Collar.
-Lorien and Carole dive into all of the best tips for finding the best collars, leashes and harnesses for your pup.
-Carole also provides some great advice to pet parents who have a newly adopted dog -- and how to keep them safe at home as they adjust to their new life.
+Lorien and Carole Feeney dive into the best tips for finding the collars, leashes and harnesses for your pup.
+Plus, advice for newly adopted dog parents and how to the pup safe as they adjust to their new life.

-Guest post from Shed Defender.
-With fireworks and thunderstorm season around the corner, there are a handful of ways we can prepare to keep our pups calm when the loud noises hit our neighborhoods.
+With fireworks and thunderstorm season around the corner, Shed Defender shares e a handful of ways we can prepare to keep our pups calm when the loud noises hit our neighborhoods.

 When pet microchip manufacturers talk about their product, they are optimistic to the point of arrogance.
 While confidence and hubris gets them sales, it is at the cost of animal safety and an increased expense to animal welfare organizations and individuals who replace a physical ID tag with a surgically implanted chip.

 Being able to recognize when your dog is anxious, and the cause, is the key to determining how to calm a nervous dog.
 Once you know those things, you can develop a strategy to address the issue.

 Do you have a dog whose tail is almost always tucked between their legs and they can’t seem to settle?
 If so, your dog likely has an anxiety disorder.